RpNation/discourse-rpn-bbcode/README.md

 See: [https://www.rpnation.com]

-Ⓜ️ = BBCode dropped in favor of Markdown Equvilient.
+Ⓜ️ = BBCode dropped in favor of Markdown equivalent.
 In the case of Media & Embeds use Discourse iframe whitelisting, since that is what Challenge and GDOcs technically did in xF.

 🚧 = In progress or needs CSS.

 ✔️ = Complete.

-⌨️ = BBCode dropped in favor of HTML Equvilient.
+⌨️ = BBCode dropped in favor of HTML equivalent.

 🎉 = Powered by official Discourse Addon.

 ☠️ = Do not proceed.
 Markdown-it and/or Discourse do not like this code.
-Use Markdown Equvilient.
+Use Markdown equivalent.
 Unable to be rebaked.

 |              Text Formating              | Layout & Design |    Media & Embeds    |      Aesthetics      |
 | :--------------------------------------: | :-------------: | :------------------: | :------------------: |